$L$-functions of Kloosterman sheaves: Introduction

 \subsubsection{Conjectures of Evans type}

 Let $\mathrm{M}$ be a motive attached to one of the sheaves in Theorem~\ref{thm::modular form}.
 To prove the claimed conjectures of Evans type, it suffices to show that the $\ell$-adic realization of $\mathrm{M}$ is modular, meaning it is isomorphic to $\rho_{f,\ell}(h)$ for some modular forms $f$ and some integer $h$.
-Here, $\rho_{f,\ell}$ represents the two-dimensional Galois representation of $\gal(\bq/\bb{Q})$ attached to $f$, constructed by the work of Eichler-- Shimura for $k=2$, Deligne for $k\geq 2$ \cite{deligne1971formes}, and Deligne--Serre \cite{deligne1971formes-b} for $k=1$.

-We use an argument originally due to Serre \cite[\S4.8]{serre1987representations} to show the modularity, with similar arguments also appearing in \cite[Thm.\,1.4.3]{kisin2007modularity} and \cite[Thm.\,4.6.1]{yun2015galois}.
+Here, $\rho_{f,\ell}$ represents the two-dimensional Galois representation of $\gal(\bq/\bb{Q})$ attached to $f$, constructed in \cite{deligne1971formes,deligne1971formes-b}.
+To prove this, we use an argument similar to that in \cite[Thm.\,4.6.1]{yun2015galois} to show the modularity, which is originally due to Serre \cite[\S4.8]{serre1987representations} and can also be found in \cite[Thm.\,1.4.3]{kisin2007modularity}.
 The key ingredient of this argument is Serre's modularity conjecture.
-In order to apply this argument for motives attached to Kloosterman sheaves, it is necessary to check that $\mathrm{M}_\ell$ is odd, which means the determinant's value at complex conjugation is $-1$.
-This is ensured by Proposition~\ref{prop::epsilon_factor} and Chebotarev's density theorem.

 After establishing modularity, the remaining task is to determine the modular forms' information as explicitly as possible.
 We can begin by extracting information from the geometric properties of $\rr{M}$.
-In Section~\ref{sec::Galois-repr}, we study the compatible family ${\rr{M}_\ell}$ of Galois representations, and analyze its conductor $N$.
+In Section~\ref{sec::Galois-repr}, we study the compatible family ${\rr{M}_\ell}$ of Galois representations and analyze its conductor $N$.
 This provides us with some information about the size and prime divisors of the modular form's level.
-Additionally, we use the calculation of Hodge numbers of the de Rham realization $\rr{M}_{\dR}$ from \cite{Qin23Hodge} (as summarized in Theorem~\ref{thm:hodge}) to determine the weight of the modular form.
-However, knowing the weight and the level of the modular form is not enough for our purposes.
-We turn to numerical results for assistance.
-For example, we compute the traces of Frobenius of $\mathrm{M}_\ell$ at sufficiently many primes to obtain the Fourier coefficients of the corresponding modular form using Sagemath \cite{sagemath}.
-We then utilize the information from both geometry and computation to search for the modular form in the LMFDB database.
+Additionally, we use the calculation of Hodge numbers of the de Rham realization $\rr{M}_{\dR}$ from \cite{Qin23Hodge} to determine the weight of the modular form.

+However, due to a lack of information at some "bad" primes or missing calculation of Hodge numbers, we only get partial information on weights and the levels of those modular forms.
+We turn to numerical results of traces of Frobenius for assistance in obtaining the Fourier coefficients of the corresponding modular form using Sagemath \cite{sagemath}.
+Then we are able to determine the actual levels of modular forms in \cref{prop::modularity-Sym3Kl4} and \cref{prop::modularity_sym3Kl5}, and the actual weights in \cref{prop::modularity-sym4kl4} and \cref{prop::modularity_Kl3V22}.
+In particular, we get some new results on Hodge numbers that cannot be obtained using methods from \cite{Qin23Hodge}.

+At last, we utilize the information from both geometry and computation to pinpoint the modular form in the LMFDB database.